versioneer-tech/educates-extension-packages/README.md

 resources using `vendir`, then injecting and staging the resources from the extension package into a workshop session using the `setup.d` hooks.

-You can also use the `publish-package-locally.sh` command to develop locally.
+You can also use the `push-extension.sh` command to develop locally.

 There are no binaries in this repo, but the [GH action](.github/workflows/publish-packages.yaml) will fetch them using the provided [vendir.yml](./vendir.yml) configurations.